enso-org/enso-archive/docs/runtime/execution-server-flow.md

 1. EditFile:
    1. Abort and/or dequeue all pending and running messages (if possible).
    2. Synchronously perform all code updates.
-   3. Enqueue an `EnsureCompiled` for each active context.
+   3. Enqueue an `EnsureCompiled` with all affected files.
-   4. Enqueue an `Execute` for each active context.
+   4. Enqueue an `Execute` for each existing context.
 2. Stack Modifications and Recomputes:
    1. Abort and/or dequeue all pending and running requests relevant to the affected context.
    2. Synchronously perform all state updates.
    3. Respond to the user.
+   4. Enqueue EnsureCompiled for the file at the bottom of the affected context's stack.
-   4. Enqueue EnsureCompiled and Execute for the affected context.
+   5. Enqueue Execute for the affected context.
 3. Visualization modifications:
    1. Synchronously perform all state updates.
    2. Respond to the user.